 - Weekdays versus weekends.
 Whether you drive in the week or on the weekend will really depend on your area.
 Uni campus car parks tend to clear out on the weekends, whereas shopping centres will be filled.
 Conversely, commercial areas will probably be calm during weekday mornings when very few people go shopping.
 If you can, keep an eye on traffic patterns in the areas you’re planning on holding your driving practice, so that you can choose the best time to drive.

-Don’t forget these common driving mistakes
+Don’t make these common driving mistakes

 Now that you have a plan on where to practice driving, you’re ready to get on the road!
 As you start the exciting process of logging your practice driving test VIC hours, keep these common learners mistakes in mind so that you can be a better driver from day one: